 INTERNET ENTITY PRONOUNCER

-What is the correct way of pronouncing a DX entity’s name?
+How do you pronounce a DX entity’s name?
 Do you battle it out at the club meeting with another DXer?
-Here is a link to the entities.
-On the site, there is also a audio link to a human voice saying the entity’s name correctly.
+Here is a link to the pronouncing.
+There is also a audio link to a human voice saying the entity’s name correctly.
 This authority is the 3rd edition Merriam Webster Geographical Dictionary.